typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/key-spacing.md

 ## Examples

 This rule extends the base [`eslint/keyword-spacing`](https://eslint.org/docs/rules/key-spacing) rule.
-This version adds support for type annotations on interface, class and type literals properties.
+This version adds support for type annotations on interfaces, classes and type literals properties.